The Self-Assessment Tax Return Process

 Self-Assessment is a system that is utilised by HM Revenue and Customs (HMRC) to collect Income Tax in the UK.
-While tax may be typically deducted automatically from wages, savings and pensions, individuals and business with other income types are obligated to report it in a tax return.
+While it may be typically deducted automatically from wages, savings and pensions, individuals and business with other income types are obligated to report it in an annual return.

-If you are domiciled in the UK and obliged to send a tax return, make sure that you know the process and are mindful of the deadlines.
-You should also maintain accurate records of employment-related documents as they will be needed for filing your tax return properly.
-The tax return is sent after the end of the tax year.
+If you are domiciled in the UK and obliged to send a return, make sure that you know the process and are mindful of the deadlines.
+You should also maintain accurate records of employment-related documents as they will be needed for filing your return properly.
+It is sent after the end of the taxation year.
 After that, the HMRC calculates your payable tax based on what you have reported.
 This process involves online registration and utilization of HMRC online services.

 STEP 1: OPEN YOUR ONLINE ACCOUNT

 Visit https://www.gov.uk to set up your online account.
 Select your form according to the type of your employment.
 You will receive an activation code after your registration.